 So, there is some detail on the Competitive Based Pricing approach.
 As we said at the start, this is just one of the possible pricing strategies and it's worth finding out about all the options so you can be confident you are making an informed decision.

-Be sure to DOWNLOAD OUR FULL GUIDE TO PRICING STRATEGIES to get the complete picture on your pricing options and decide on the right strategy for your business 👇
+Be sure to download our Pricing Strategy Guide to get the complete picture on your pricing options and decide on the right strategy for your business.